Skip to main content

 Privacy Mode stops Cursor from training on your code, but your code still leaves your machine on every request -- routing through Cursor's AWS infrastructure before hitting Anthropic or OpenAI.
 For regulated industries or developers who want true air-gap, 'off training servers' is not the same as 'never transmitted.'

-Under the new credit system, $20/month in credits translates to roughly 200-225 heavy agent sessions -- not the old 500 fixed requests.
-Power users running large refactors hit that ceiling in two weeks.
+Cursor switched from 500 fixed requests to a credit-burn model in June 2025.
+Power users reported hitting the monthly ceiling in under two weeks.
 The next tier jumps to $60/month, then $200/month.
-Cursor issued refunds and a public apology, but the pricing model has not changed.
+Cursor issued refunds and a public apology, but the credit model has not changed.

-CVE-2025-54135 and CVE-2025-54136 are real vulnerabilities disclosed in August 2025, both with CVSS scores above 8.
-They allowed remote code execution via malicious MCP servers.
-Cursor patched them in v1.3.9, but the architectural choice that made them possible -- cloud-brokered MCP with remote server trust -- remains.
+CVE-2025-54135 (CurXecute) and CVE-2025-54136 (MCPoison) are real vulnerabilities disclosed in August 2025.
+CurXecute allowed remote code execution via malicious project files.
+MCPoison exploited the MCP server attack surface.
+Cursor patched both, but the architectural choice that made them possible -- cloud-brokered execution with remote server trust -- remains.
 Local-first tools with no cloud broker do not have this attack surface.

 Cursor limits you to its curated model list.
 Bodega One ships with 10+ provider presets and works with any OpenAI-compatible endpoint -- local models like Qwen2.5-Coder via Ollama, or cloud providers like Groq and OpenRouter.
 If a better model ships tomorrow, you can use it the same day.